 Once your UScellular account moves to T-Mobile's system, we'll share additional information and support to help ensure the best experience.

 • Most customers will not need to change their SIM or eSIM.
-Some customers may require a new SIM card.

 • Yes.
 UScellular customers can now activate T-Mobile Internet services starting at $35 per month with AutoPay, plus taxes and fees, when you have an active UScellular voice line.